josmar-crwdstffng/angular/aio/content/guide/singleton-services.md

 </code-example>

 If this NgModule were the root `AppModule`, the `UserService` would be a singleton and available throughout the application.
-Though you may see it coded this way, using the `providedIn` property of the `@Injectable()` decorator on the service itself is preferable as of Angular 6.0 as it makes your services tree-shakable.
+Though you may see it coded this way, using the `providedIn` property of the `@Injectable()` decorator on the service is preferable as of Angular 6.0 as it makes your services tree-shakable.

 <a id="forRoot"></a>

 ## The `forRoot()` pattern

-Generally, you'll only need `providedIn` for providing services and `forRoot()`/`forChild()` for routing.
+Generally, you will only need `providedIn` for providing services and `forRoot()`/`forChild()` for routing.
 However, understanding how `forRoot()` works to make sure a service is a singleton will inform your development at a deeper level.

 If a module defines both providers and declarations \(components, directives, pipes\), then loading the module in multiple feature modules would duplicate the registration of the service.